-Inexpensive laundry room storage ideas to help declutter that small laundry room
+Inexpensive laundry room wall cabinets and laundry shelving ideas to declutter your small laundry room

 In our home, we are always looking for easy ways to help organize our space.
 One day when I was doing laundry in our small space, I looked up and realized there was a ton of dead space above our current cabinets.
-I knew I needed to find a way to create DIY laundry storage that would utilize that dead space.
+I knew I needed to find a way to create DIY laundry wall cabinets and shelving for above our washer, dryer, and utility tub.

 What are the best laundry room cabinets?